1.5 million BC residents do not have timely viable access to prehospital critical care

 A medical air rescue helicopter's secondary role is to provide the fastest possible means of transport to the best-suited treatment facility for the patient's condition or injury.
 In contrast, BCEHS's four contracted air ambulance helicopters are basically used for inter-hospital patient transfer units.
 They are rarely used for rural medical distress responses or accident scene calls.

-The helicopter doctor's (or ALS paramedic's) primary mission is to stabilized the critical care needs patient as soon as possible, then transport the patient, at 240 kilometres per hour, to the nearest Level 1 critical care facility such as a Children’s hospital, trauma centres, cardiac units, burn units, spinal or intensive care units.
+The helicopter doctor's (or ALS paramedic's) primary mission is to stabilize the critical care needs patient as soon as possible, then transport the patient, at 240 kilometres per hour, to the nearest Level 1 critical care facility such as a Children’s hospital, trauma centres, cardiac units, burn units, spinal or intensive care units.
 British Columbia's topography makes us the 'poster child' for the use of medical air rescue helicopters, this primarily due to our vast distances and challenging topography.
 FACT: BC was one of the first jurisdictions in the world to use helicopters commercially back in the late 1940s, but their use for serious medical air rescue, never really caught on here.
 Why is that?

 To be clear, specially equipped and staffed helicopters are but one component of a modern, high-functioning EMS model.
 Other medically indicated innovations such as ambulance-mounted CT scanners, multi-specialty doctors on fast ground cars, universal donor whole blood to prevent death from bleeding injuries and medical staff equipped and trained to use a complete spectrum of restricted lifesaving drugs have also been utilized in other jurisdictions for many decades. but not in BC.